-We all know to practice fire drills and be prepared for a fire, but did you know that having a fire extinguisher may be more important than having a gun by your bed.
+We all know we need our family to practice fire drills and be prepared for a fire, but did you know that having a fire extinguisher may be more important than having a gun by your bed?
 I mean, it could knock someone out and put out a fire, so there’s that!
 Today, I want to discuss the importance of having a fire extinguisher, teaching your children how to use it, and preparing yourself even more for a fire.

 Fire Extinguishers: More Important than a Gun?